vanatteveldt/ccslearnr/handouts/ggplot.md

 aesthetic (i.e. the label positions) are not overridden, so they use the mapping from the `ggplot` call. - Finally, we use `nudge_y` to move all labels a little bit down so they don’t overlap with the points.

+**Exercise:** Can you add labels for the municipalities where less than 15% of the population is over 65? (hint: you can add another condition to the existing filter call by adding another `|`)

 ## Creating high-quality graphs for reports